 NOTE: A Letter of Admission is valid for one year.
 If the

 student does not register for classes within one year after being

 admitted for graduate study, the student is required to reapply for graduate admission, and graduate admission is not guaranteed that following year.

 Students have one year to enroll in

-graduate course work after being admitted into the College of Graduate
+graduate course work after being admitted into the Graduate

 Studies or their file becomes inactive and they can no longer register for classes.